Arthur Vignolles, Product Development Engineering Manager, TE Connectivity

 As Industry 4.0 evolves, the use of more sophisticated robots, as well as advanced automation and control systems within industrial applications has become more common as companies continue their pursuit to increase efficiency and profitability.
 The advancement of automated technology has helped drive the development of collaborative robots.
 Collaborative robots, or cobots, are robots that can work alongside or with humans.
 These cobots are intended to interact with and assist workers as opposed to being standalone automated equipment with little to no human interaction.
 Historically, this limited interaction was due to safety concerns and the fact that humans and robots were not able to work together effectively and efficiently.

 From product manufacturing operations to industrial packaging applications - and everything in between - cobots play a significant role in increasing productivity within the workplace.
 As companies continue to find new ways to integrate cobots and the benefits of utilizing cobots becomes better understood, this is leading to enormous growth in their deployment in factories and manufacturing facilities.
-According to The World Robotics Report released by the International Federation of Robotics (IFR), 14,000 cobots were installed in 2018 - a 23% increase from 2017.
-The IFR also forecasted that industrial robot installations were projected to grow about 15% by 2020.
-With the increase in use of cobots, there has been a focus on regulations that can confirm a safe work environment and to protect personnel working alongside these cobots.
+According to the International Federation of Robotics (IFR), 22,000 cobots were installed in 2020 – a 11,000 increase from 2017.
+Additionally, global collaborative robot sales grew more than 25% since 2018 even though the overall industrial robot market observed a pandemic-induced slowdown.
+In terms of future growth, in the China market, cobot sales are expected to grow by 30% in the next 5 years.
+With this increase in the use of cobots, there has been a focus on regulations that can confirm a safe work environment and to protect personnel working alongside these cobots.

 As safety requirements for cobots have been developed and expanded, technologies to help monitor and control cobots are being integrated into these machines.
 One example of this is a torque sensor that monitors the mechanical torque in a variety of the rotational pivot points on a cobot.
 The torque sensor is based on an integrated MEMs load cell that can translate mechanical torque to a digital output signal that is proportional to the torque applied.
 These torque sensors are used within cobots to detect conditions where the torque level is high enough that it could potentially harm a human in a collaborative application of where the torque level could damage the cobot itself.
 The TE safety torque sensor starts with a one-piece flexure that is designed to translate rotational torque into mechanical strain.
 Piezoresistive strain gages are attached to the flexure areas and assembled in a Wheatstone bridge configuration such that the mechanical strain can be translated in mV/V output.
 Two small PCBs house an ASIC and other electrical components.
 The raw mV/V signal is compensated, amplified and digitized in an I2C format and that data is available on the bus.
 Depending upon the application, a torque threshold can be established that will allow the cobot to shut down before any humans are injured or before any damage occurs to the cobot itself.